• Home

 1. R. v.
 Dudley and Stephens (1884)

-Issue: The primary issue in this case was whether necessity could be used as a defense for murder.
+Issue: The primary issue, in this case, was whether necessity could be used as a defence for murder.
 After being stranded on a boat for many days, Dudley and Stephens killed and ate a sickly young cabin boy to survive.

-Judgment: The court ruled that necessity is not a valid defense for murder.
+Judgment: The court ruled that necessity is not a valid defence for murder.
 It stated that a person's life cannot be sacrificed to save another, no matter how grave the circumstances.

 Provisions Involved: This case is a precedent in common law countries and is related to the provisions of 'Unlawful Killing' in the Indian Penal Code.